-I remember it well, my angelic child screaming “I don’t love you” as they clung on to my legs at the supermarket, with me desperately wanting to scream back.
+I remember it well, my angelic child screaming “I don’t love you”.
+This happened as they clung on to my legs at the supermarket, with me desperately wanting to scream back.

-This may be a few years ago now, but I remember the good, and sadly the bad days all too well.
-It was easy to look around at other parents at playgroups thinking I was alone in those feelings; that I was the only one whose toddler screamed at me in public, or had a tendency to turn into a monster at a moment’s notice.
-The books I read at the time about parenting didn’t tell me any of this…
+This may be a few years ago now, but I remember the good, and sadly, the bad days all too well.
+It was easy to look around at other parents at playgroups thinking I was alone in those feelings; that I was the only one whose toddler screamed at me in public.
+The books I read at the time about parenting didn’t tell me any of this!

-Which bits of advice did you fling out first?!?!
-These are the three key pieces of advice that I soon discovered just didn’t work for me, and for some of the mums and dads I have met:
+These are the three key pieces of advice that I soon discovered just didn’t work for me, or other parents.

 At the age of one, all children should be sleeping through the night

-So if, like me, you have dealt with an eternity of sleepless nights, at its height when my son had reflux…surely by the time they hit one they will have learnt to sleep through – or so they told me….
+So if, like me, you have dealt with an eternity of sleepless nights.
+Which was at its height when my son had reflux.
+Surely by the time they hit one they will have learnt to sleep through – or so they told me.

 On top of this, when they are toddlers, we are dealing with new nurseries, getting used to mum going back to work, potty training and teething.
 As your child grows older, the night-time worries and needs change, but all we can do is give them the tools to settle themselves so that those worries don’t give us too many sleepless nights.